thephpleague/csv/properties.md

 * If a single delimiter is found the array will contain only one delimiter;
 * If multiple delimiters are found the array will contain the found delimiters sorted descendingly according to their occurences in the defined rows set;
 * If no delimiter is found or your CSV is composed of a single column, the array will be empty;

+<p class="message-warning">If multiple delimiters share the same occurences only the last found delimiter will be returned in the response array.</p>

 <p class="message-warning"><strong>BC Break:</strong> Starting with version <code>7.0</code>, the index of each found delimiter represents the occurence of the found delimiter in the selected rows.</p>